ericbets/danby/README.md

 Greeter.SayHello({name: 'user'}).then(function(resp) { console.log(resp); });
 ```

-Note that the .proto file paths you specify in the config file will be relative to the folder you started the webserver in.
+Try to use absolute paths for your .proto files since the ones you specify in the config file will be relative to the folder you started the webserver in, not the config file.

 Todo